The Value of Admiration

 Full proposal available here.

 Archer, Alfred and Grahle, Andre (Eds.)
-(In Production) The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield.
+(2019) The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield.

 Archer, Alfred and Wildman, Nathan (2019) Emotions in Sports and Games.
 Special issue of Journal of the Philosophy of Sport Vol.46 (2).